w3f/polkadot-spec/README.md

 ```md
 ###### Image -img-num- Name {#img-name}
 ```
-For these two entities you won't need to use any component or admonition.
+For these two entities, you won't need to use any component or admonition.

 #### References